 From pikas on alpine ridglines to rattlesnakes in desert canyons, the Colorado Plateau is home to an incredible array of wild creatures.
 We work to make sure native species have the habitats, water, and space they need to thrive.
 Sometimes we use clipboards and data sheets.
 Other times we use shovels.
 And often, we don work gloves.
-With the help of volunteers and research partners, we make a difference on the ground for our plant and animal neighbors on the plateau.
-Explore our projects:
+With the help of volunteers and research partners, we improve the health of the land for our plant and animal neighbors across the plateau.

 Beavers, whose dams help slow the flow of water, are master engineers that change the way water flows in our forests.
 Their dams raise creek beds, reduce the force of flash floods, and create habitat for fish and other wildlife.
 We’re helping bring beavers back to their historic habitat in Utah.
 Watch our 13-minute video “Beaver: Back to the Future,” and read an interview with the filmmaker ›